How do I close comment threads?

 For your entire site you can specify how long you want comments to remain open after the thread has been created.
-You can find this option in your Disqus admin's Settings > General page under Automatic Closing.
+You can find this option in your Disqus Admin > Community > Community Rules page under Automatic Closing.

 Note: You can override this length for individual posts by going to the page directly and clicking the Settings gear to change the option.

 Manually closing from the thread

 To start, make sure you are logged in to your Disqus account.
 While viewing the Disqus comment section of an article, select your name on the top-right to trigger the Settings dropdown and then select Close Thread.

 This method can also be used to re-open closed threads.

 To close a thread in the Disqus admin:

 - Locate a comment that belongs to the thread.

 - Choose Close Discussion.